lgbt-foundation/whitepaper/whitepaper.md

 > **The growing acceptance of the LGBT community has not yet reached the most marginalized within the community**

-` Chechnyan PICTURE `
-> Fig: Chechnyan police has been engaged in systematic entrapment of gay men in 2017.
-The community, supported by Hornet, the market leader for gay apps in Russia, has been shedding light on this deprivation of rights and harm inflicted on LGBTs, and has helped to evacuate up to 70 men into safety, possibly saving their lives<sup>inequ-1</sup> (Photo by Valya Egorshin/NurPhoto via Getty Images).

 In a breakout report from the National Center for Transgender Equality’s U.S. Transgender Survey (USTS)<sup>inequ-2</sup>, which aggregated data from 27,715 respondents nationwide, 796 black or African-American transgender or gender non-identifying respondents clarified the stark reality facing them.
 Among the findings for this group, the report found that:

   * 20% of respondents were unemployed, twice the rate of black people in the U.S. population and four times that of the U.S. population overall